Summary:

 Rick Archer: Yeah.

-Anita Moorjani: And because I can see, like, so clearly that we could all have a different life, a different world, but I just have a different way of seeing it and all it takes is a slight shift in focus.
-It’s not, you know, it’s not a, it’s not something that people need to die to be able to understand.
-That’s, that’s what I believe that’s why I share it.
+Anita Moorjani: And because I can see so clearly that we could all have a different life, a different world.
+I just have a different way of seeing it and all it takes is a slight shift in focus.
+It’s not something that people need to die to be able to understand.
+That’s what I believe, that’s why I share it.

 Anita Moorjani: Yes, exactly.
-And, you know, kids, when they’re young, when they’re born, they’re so intuitive, and they’re so connected, but that gets conditioned out of them.
-And they’re told it’s your imagination, and don’t be so sensitive and all.
+And kids, when they’re young, when they’re born, they’re so intuitive, and they’re so connected, but that gets conditioned out of them.
+And they’re told “it’s your imagination”, and “don’t be so sensitive” and all.
 So instead of doing that, it would actually be cultivated.
 They would actually be encouraged to use their imaginations, and they would be encouraged to stay connected to the other side and encouraged to be intuitive, and so on.

 Rick Archer: Yeah.
-The next thought that comes to mind that it’s not a big jump from what we’re talking about is, you know, you’re talking about being super sensitive and that’s a good thing.
+The next thought that comes to mind, it’s not a big jump from what we’re talking about, is, you’re talking about being super sensitive and that’s a good thing.
 But also having the strength so that it doesn’t overwhelm you or doesn’t adversely influence you.
-And so maybe we should talk a little bit more about how to, you know, get the strength kind of on a par with the sensitivity, and perhaps being able to actually become more sensitive, and yet commensurately more strong, so that, you know, we can just be a gift to the world and not the kind of victimized in the process.
+And so maybe we should talk a little bit more about how to get the strength kind of on a par with the sensitivity, and perhaps being able to actually become more sensitive, and yet commensurately more strong, so that we can just be a gift to the world and not victimized in the process.

-Anita Moorjani: Yes, so one of the things that I ask people to do is, well, there’s many things, there’s many tools is like, ask yourself, ‘Are you someone who gives and gives of yourself?
-And do you have trouble receiving?’
+Anita Moorjani: Yes, so one of the many things that I ask people to do is, ask yourself, are you someone who gives and gives of yourself?
+And do you have trouble receiving?
 And so a lot of people who are empaths, and who are super sensitive, they do have trouble receiving, and they tend to believe that it’s better to give than to receive.
-Of course, it’s great to give it is, but if you don’t allow yourself to receive, you can become completely depleted, because receiving doesn’t mean just receiving from other people.
+Of course, it’s great to give, but if you don’t allow yourself to receive, you can become completely depleted, because receiving doesn’t mean just receiving from other people.
 It even means receiving from source.

 Anita Moorjani: Receiving from the universe.